mantidproject/mantid/docs/source/algorithms/Fit-v1.rst

 Description
 -----------

-Additional properties for a 1D function and a MatrixWorkspace
+Additional properties for a 1D function
 #############################################################

 If Function defines a one-dimensional function and InputWorkspace is a